radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/installation-and-deployment/07-database/02-Microsoft-integrated-authenitcation.md

 To use Microsoft's integrated authentication in the studio it is necessary to inhibit the connection through DTP and and the path to the location of the used DLL.

-This is done by adding the following parameters to the end of the `igrcanalytics.ini` file located in the home installation of Brainwave.
+This is done by adding the following parameters to the end of the `igrcanalytics.ini` file located in the home installation of Identity Analytics.

 ```ini
 -Ddisabledtpconnection=true